google-research/google-research/robust_loss/README.md

 different image representations.
 The probability distribution underneath the adaptive loss is implemented in `distribution.py`.

+The VAE experiment from the paper can be reproduced by running `vae.py`.
+See `example.ipynb` for a simple toy example of how this loss can be used.

 This code repository is shared with all of Google Research, so it's not very useful for reporting or tracking bugs.
 If you have any issues using this code, please do not open an issue, and instead just email jonbarron@gmail.com.